In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Tightening was somewhat easier with this seat, and the angle of pull helped avoid some of the tipping we see on other models.
-It does have a green indicator color change when you get the base tight enough, which is a nice reassurance if you are paranoid about installation.
-It wasn't a lot of effort, and it feels fairly snug in both test cars but better in the small SUV.
+Tightening was somewhat easier, and the angle of pull helped avoid tipping.
+It does have a green indicator color change when you get the base tight enough, which is a nice reassurance.
+It wasn't a lot of effort, and it feels fairly snug in both test cars, but better in the small SUV.

 Ease of Installation - w/o the Base

-Installing the Mesa V2 without the base is the hardest method for this option, but it still managed a slightly above-average score for the group.
-While it could be easier, it isn't prohibitively tricky and could be used occasionally on public transportation or when traveling.
-It utilizes the European belt pathway that pulls the carrier in snuggly with the shoulder belt around the back of the shell, and it has color-coded indicators and a line decal on the shell for leveling.
+Installing the Mesa V2 without the base is the hardest method, but it is still slightly above-average.
+It isn't prohibitively tricky and could be used occasionally on public transportation or when traveling.
+It utilizes the European belt pathway that pulls the carrier in snugly with the shoulder belt around the back.
+It has color-coded indicators and a line decal on the shell for leveling.

-The slots for the belt are nice and open, and they have color indicators even if the whole slot is not colored.
-You have to guide the shoulder belt around the back and into the clip, and the smaller carrier size helps with the belt placement from outside the car.
+The belt slots are nice and open and have color indicators.
+You have to guide the shoulder belt around the back and into the clip, and the smaller carrier size helps with belt placement from outside the car.

 Ease of Use

-This UPPAbaby is one of the easier-to-use seats in the group for daily functions.
-While it isn't the best, it is far above average, and we think most parents will appreciate the little things that UPPAbaby offers that we didn't see in the competition or weren't done well elsewhere.
+This UPPAbaby is one of the easiest-to-use seats for daily functions.
+While it isn't the best, we think most parents will appreciate the little things that UPPAbaby offers that we didn't see elsewhere.

 uppababy mesa v2 - the mesa v2 buckle and chest clip are somewhat more challenging than...